java launcher to run a program supplied as a single file of Java

 HelloWorld, but which

-will now be resolved in favor of a file called
+is now resolved in favor of a file called

 HelloWorld.java if such a file